BeatsuDev/leetcode/11. Container With Most Water/README.md

 ## Learning take-aways

-In this task, we started with pointers at each end, maximizing the X-axis value.
-We then try to improve the smallest of the two - trying to find a value that increases the smallest value of these.
+Start with a best guess solution, then look at how you can improve from that case.
+Are there any choices that can ONLY make things worse? (e.g. moving the tallest height in this problem).

 It's similar to [853.
 Car Fleet](/853.%20Car%20Fleet/) or [28.
-Needle in Haystack](/28.%20Needle%20in%20Haystack/) where you keep iterating to try and find a larger value to improve.
-The only difference is that here there are two pointers, not one.
+Needle in Haystack](/28.%20Needle%20in%20Haystack/) where you start with a best guess (for the other tasks, this might just have to be $0$) and then keep iterating to try find a larger value to improve that initial guess.

 ## Solving Container With Most Water